canopas/android-developer-roadmap-2023/README.md

 ### Practicle 29
 #### Create Music player application
 *  Allow users to play multiple songs.
+* The app will have a one Activity
+  - Show list of songs from device
+  - On click of song, open player from bottom
+  - Show play indicator for current playing song
+* On Player screen
+  - Show song thumb image if available or use placeholder
+  - show song name
+  - Add option to play/pause song
+  - Add options to play next/prevous song
+  - Add options to forward/backword song by 10 sec
 * Use an Android Service to play music in the background and show a notification of the current music being played.